penguin-squad/playlist-app-rn/README.md

 ### IOS version

 You will then install the .ipa from the dropbox link.

+#### If you have iTunes ( strongly RECOMENDED!)
+You can follow this tutorial for how to install https://youtu.be/69391Thxoeg?t=128

+1. Download .ipa from dropbox to you Mac
+2. Import it to iTunes (make sure you iPhoneis connected)
+3. Go to App section in iTunes --> find AppPlaylist--> push install --> apply

+#### Installation with appCake

 You can follow this tutorial for how to install it on https://www.youtube.com/watch?v=xhRWuNr_Xoc .

 1. Download the .ipa file from the dropbox link provided above.
 2. Get appCake app (if you don´t have it already)